 This user flow illustrates the main decisions required to start using the app and complete the most important tasks within the app.
 Those tasks include:

 Login and initial account setup

 Starting and updating challenges

 Updating weekly statistics

 Finding Inspiration in UI and Developing a Component Library

-The next steps in developing the Green House App was looking towards current media, illustrations, and online resources to develop the look and feel of the app.
+I looked towards current media, illustrations, and online resources such as Dribbble to develop the look and feel of the app.

 4 targeted participants ages 23-45

 Test the usability the greenhouse app.